-So now through Earth Day, April 22, Running Strong is conducting the #GROWSTRONG Garden Match campaign – to provide seeds, supplies and even irrigation equipment that will be needed to support the over 200 gardens that will bear nutritious fruits and vegetables in a few short months.
+So now through Mother's Day, May 13, Running Strong is conducting the #GROWSTRONG Garden Match campaign – to provide seeds, supplies and even irrigation equipment that will be needed to support the over 200 gardens that will bear nutritious fruits and vegetables in a few short months.

-Each gift received through Earth Day will be matched, up to $5,000.
+Each gift received through Mother's Day will be matched, up to $5,000.